Chicago Holiday Tour

 The Magnificent Mile lights are a twinkling sensation in the downtown shopping district.
 The illumination kicks off with an annual festival and parade, with thousands of lights lining Michigan Avenue and beyond.

 Chicago is making a name for itself as an American craft beer capital.
 We’re home to some of America’s favorite breweries, with new microbreweries appearing every year.
-Taste some of the most refined and refreshing pours as you learn about Chicago’s rich brewing history.
+With an added fee, you can taste some of the most refined and refreshing pours as you learn about Chicago’s rich brewing history.
+With the VIP package, guests over 21 will also enjoy three samples of Seasonal local craft beer to help warm your soul.

 Christkindlmarket is Chicago’s largest open-air holiday market and is well-known for its vendors’ high quality gifts and food, holiday cheer, and for being the ideal place for families to create their own holiday traditions.